Postdoc in machine learning and inference

 The London Institute for Mathematical Sciences is hiring a Postdoctoral Research Fellow in machine learning and inference.
 This follows a recent partnership with cell coding company Bit Bio on a moonshot mission to program every human cell type for use in biomedical research.

 The London Institute is assembling a team of theorists to decode the dynamics of cell programming.
-The postdoc will interact with a senior theorist being simultaneously recruited, Thomas Fink and Ton Coolen, as well as Bit Bio founder Mark Kotter.
+The postdoc will interact with a senior theorist being simultaneously recruited and Thomas Fink, as well as Bit Bio founder Mark Kotter.
 The postdoc will help determine theoretical lines of attack for interpreting cell programming data to unravel the operating system of life.

 Candidates should have a PhD in physics, theoretical computer science or mathematics.
 They should have experience in some of the following: statistical physics, the theory of neural networks, Bayesian inference, disordered systems, high-dimensional inference and causal inference.
 Familiarity with cellular processes is advantageous but not necessary.
 They will have a promising track record of research.
 Candidates should write well and value collegiality and intellectual adventure.